genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/00_hardware-and-software.md

 ### .npmrc set-up

-First, you need configure the `@genesislcap` scope of `npm` to use our jfrog registry.
+First, you need to configure the `@genesislcap` scope of `npm` in order to use our jfrog registry.

 1. Create an empty `.npmrc` file in your user home directory.